 Colonies of ground-nesting colonial birds may occur on any rocky island or peninsula (natural or artificial) within marshy areas, lakes or large rivers.
 The potential for nesting colonies of Herring Gulls, Great Black-backed Gulls, Ring-billed Gulls, Common Terns and Caspian Terns to occur within the HIWEC study area was identified during the background review.
 Suitable habitats were assessed along the shorelines of Georgian Bay, the Key River, Henvey Inlet and Sandy Bay within the HIWEC study area.
 Five (5) colonially ground-nesting bird species were recorded in the HIWEC study area in 2011, 2012 and 2013 (refer to Appendix F1).
 Additionally, four (4) species were recorded during the 2015 field studies, as well as colonies of gull and tern further offshore and more than 120 m away from proposed HIWEC location.
-No colonially-nesting bird breeding habitat for ground nesting birds were found inland within the HIWEC study area during the baseline studies (refer to Appendix F2).
-Therefore, the HIWEC study area does not support this type of bird habitat.
+No colonially-nesting bird breeding habitat for ground nesting birds were found inland within 120 m of the proposed HIWEC location during the baseline studies (refer to Appendix F2).